PiyushRanjanXT/data-structure-in-javascript/README.md

 # Data structure in javascript

-This reposetory will contain data structure algoritham in Javascript. will be creating diffrent folder for diffrent problames in this repo.
+This repository will contain data structure algoritham in Javascript. will be creating diffrent folder for different problems in this repo.